Elaine Phillips: Mayor of Flower Hill, New York (2012–2016)

 Phillips served as the mayor of Flower Hill, New York from 2012 to 2016.
 During her tenure as Mayor, she cut taxes and stabilized the village's finances (which, under her predecessor's management, were criticized by the New York State Comptroller's Office).
 Phillips also implemented an environmental policy to expand the number of trees in the village, an effort which led the Village to be named Tree City USA by the National Arbor Day Committee.

 Phillips was the first female in Flower Hill's history to hold the position.

 New York State Senator (2017–2018)

 In 2016, State Senator Jack Martins decided to run for Congress, foregoing re-election to the Senate to do so.
 Phillips announced that she would seek the open Senate seat and was supported by Martins.

-Phillips ran on a platform which included cutting taxes, combating the heroin epidemic and strengthening state ethics laws in response to corruption scandals in Albany.
+Phillips ran on a platform in 2016 which included cutting taxes, combating the heroin epidemic and strengthening state ethics laws in response to corruption scandals in Albany.
 Phillips was unopposed for the Republican nomination.
 With the Seventh district being one of the most competitive districts in the state, the race was projected to be close.
 In the end, Phillips defeated Democrat Adam M. Haber by a 51% to 49% margin.
 She was sworn in on January 1, 2017.

-In 2018, Phillips lost her re-election bid to Democrat Anna Kaplan.
+In 2018, Phillips lost her re-election bid to Democrat Anna Kaplan, who won with 55% of the vote to 45% for Phillips.